 If you should become aware of information regarding a student that you feel needs to be shared, concerns should be directed to a school administrator.
 The school administrator will determine to whom this information will be disseminated.

 Adult restrooms are located in the back hallway behind the media center and next to the technology classroom.
-There is also an adult restroom located in the staff lounge.

 All meetings/conferences with staff must be scheduled in advance and may not occur during time with students (including arrival/dismissal times).
 Please do not attempt to conference with your child's teacher(s) during your volunteer time.

 We look forward to having you volunteer!
 If you are scheduled to volunteer on any given day and are unable to be at school, please call the office as soon as possible.

 Parent volunteers who are working on non-instructional tasks (clerical/cut and paste activities, etc.) are to work in the center areas of each team.
 Only parents who are working with small groups or individual students supporting instruction are to be in the classroom.